Instagram tourism: Consequences

 The phenomenon and resulting overtourism has been implicated in issues of conservation of natural areas, waste management, crowd control and public safety, and housing shortages for local residents.

-Public safety issues include erecting barriers to prevent tourists falling over canyon edges or otherwise endangering themselves while snapping a selfie to post to social media.
-Instagram tourism has been implicated in some municipalities in increased rescue callouts.
+In a study done in 2024 analyzing "tourism-related content" across several Gulf-region destinations found a direct correlation between the consumption of content and actual tourist inflows.
+Social-media exposure is not just a reflection of tourist interest but has also driven the flow of tourism.
+These studies suggest that destinations that become popular on social media may experience an increase in visitation even if the destination was previously obscure.
+Over time this can contribute to overcrowding, overtourism, and strain on infrastructure.

 Critics of Instagram tourism point to increases in numbers of visitors putting pressure on infrastructure but not increasing revenues that stay in the local area, due to the brief time spent by most engaging in the behavior.
 Some commenters have characterized travel posts on Instagram as a democratization of travel that provides information to less-affluent travelers.
 Lauren A. Siegel, lecturer in Tourism and Events at the University of Greenwich in London, has argued that influencers can minimize the downsides of posting about travel to social media by providing balance.
 Kim Jong-Yoon, CEO of South Korean travel and leisure platform Yanolja, argued that it was creating more equitable and inclusive travel.

+Additionally, public safety issues have also emerged from Instagram tourism.
+This has caused places to erect barriers to prevent tourists falling over canyon edges or otherwise endangering themselves while snapping a selfie to post to social media.
+Instagram tourism has been implicated in some municipalities in increased rescue callouts.